 Philadelphia County: 215.686.4420

-These crisis lines provide access to staff who are specifically trained for dealing with mental health crises and may provide better help and reduced risk of arrest.
+These crisis lines provide access to free, confidential, compassionate crisis counselors who are specifically trained for dealing with mental health crises and may provide better help and reduced risk of arrest.
 Someone is available 24/7 to assess the situation, arrange for an in-person evaluation, and/or make referrals as needed.

-Lifeline Chat, available 24/7, is a service of the National Suicide Prevention Lifeline, connecting individuals with counselors for emotional support and other services via web chat at https://suicidepreventionlifeline.org/chat/.
+Lifeline Chat, available 24/7, is a service of the 988 Suicide & Crisis Lifeline, connecting individuals with counselors for emotional support and other services via web chat at https://988lifeline.org/chat/.

 For advice on how to cope with a mental health crisis, see: